Seeed-Studio/OLED_Display_96X96/README.md

 SeeedGrayOled.init(SSD1327);
 ```

 Grove OLED Display 1.12'' V2.0
 ===
-**Note that the OLED v2.0 has a 128x128 pixle screen, when display image, bitmap size should use 128x128 pixle, too.**
+**Note that the OLED v2.0 has a 128x128 dot matrix OLED display, when showing image, bitmap size should be 128x128 pixel.**

 - See ./examples/OLED_SH1107G_v2